flowswiss/cli/docs/usage.md

 ```

 ```
-flow compute server delete
+flow compute server delete <server>
   Detaches all elastic ips attached to the selected server and deletes the server product itself.

-  --server string           filter for the server to delete. can be an integer
+  <server> string           filter for the server to delete. can be an integer
                             if you want to search by id or a string if you want to serarch for any other identification (e.g. name, public ip, private ip, etc)